-Pope Pius VII was the 251st leader of the Catholic Church and the seventh among that lot to take the name “Pius.”
-This article seeks to distinguish him from his many papal forebears and successors by focusing on specifics and details of his life and papacy.
+Pope Pius VII, born Barnaba Niccolò Maria Luigi Chiaramonti in 1742, he was the 251st leader of the Catholic Church and the seventh among that lot to take the name “Pius.”
+He ascended to the papacy in a tumultuous period marked by the aftermath of the French Revolution and the rise of Napoleon Bonaparte.

 Life Before the Papacy.